Hybrid Beamforming and Adaptive RF Chain Activation for Uplink Cell-Free Millimeter-Wave Massive MIMO Systems: SC-HBF and D-HBF

 \begin{proof} See Appendix \ref{appendix_rate_SC}.\epr \end{proof}

-It is observed that in the SC-HBF scheme, the local analog combiners are independently generated at the APs.
-As a result, the APs do not need to send their CSI to the CPU, and the CPU does not need to feed back the generated combining matrices to the APs, as in the C-HBF.
-Instead, only the information of the analog-combined channel matrix $\mF_l^H \mH_l$, whose dimension is substantially lower than that of the original channel matrix, needs to be sent to the CPU for digital processing.
-Moreover, SC-HBF can be performed with considerably lower computational complexity than C-HBF.
+It is observed that {D-HBF} can be performed with considerably lower computational complexity than {SC-HBF}.
 Specifically, only $N$ singular vectors corresponding to the $N$ largest singular values of the channel matrix are required to form the analog combiner.
-In contrast, additional matrix inversions, multiplications, and additions are performed in steps 4, 8, and 9 of Algorithm \ref{algorithm_C_HBF} for the C-HBF scheme.
-Notably, despite the simpler implementation and lower complexity of the SC-HBF scheme, it can approximately achieve the performance of C-HBF, as stated in Theorem \ref{theorem_rate_SC}.
-This suggests that the generation of analog combiners can be conducted independently at the APs rather than at the CPU for complexity reduction as well as for reduced information exchange on the fronthaul links.
+In contrast, additional matrix inversions, multiplications, and additions are performed in steps 4, 8, and 9 of Algorithm \ref{algorithm_C_HBF} for the {SC-HBF} scheme.
+Notably, despite the simpler implementation and lower complexity of the {D-HBF} scheme, it can approximately achieve the performance of {SC-HBF}, as stated in Remark \ref{remark_rate_SC}. {Furthermore, the D-HBF scheme requires less information exchange between the APs and CPU.
+Specifically, only $K $ complex numbers in $\vr_l$ are sent to the CPU on the fronthaul link to perform the final soft detection \cite{ngo2017cell, buzzi2017cell}, whereas the exchange of the CSI and analog combining matrix is not required, in contrast to the SC-HBF scheme}

-We note that the term \textit{(semi-)centralized} in our work implies the place where the analog combiners are generated rather than the level of receiver cooperation for decoding as in \cite{bjornson2019making}.
-More specifically, in the fully centralized decoding scheme considered in \cite{bjornson2019making}, the pilot and data signals received at all APs are gathered at the CPU for data detection.
-In contrast, in the C-HBF scheme, the signal combining still needs to be conducted separately in two stages, i.e., analog combining at the AP and digital decoding at the CPU, because the phase shifters and RF chains are installed at the APs.
-Therefore, our finding in Theorem 2 is not against the conclusion in \cite{bjornson2019making} regarding the performance comparison of centralized and local processing schemes in CF massive MIMO systems.

-Theorem \ref{theorem_rate_SC} indicates that the global CSI at the CPU is not very helpful in improving the achievable rate in \cfmimo systems.
+Remark \ref{remark_rate_SC} indicates that an efficient analog beamforming matrix can be designed based on the local CSI available at each AP of \cfmimo systems.
 However, this does not mean that further information exchange via the fronthaul links is completely useless.
 Indeed, the information exchange between the APs and CPU in CF massive MIMO systems can also be exploited to improve the EE.
-In the next section, it is discussed that by adaptively activating RF chains based on global CSI in C-HBF or on limited information in SC-HBF, the power consumption can be reduced, which leads to improved EE.
+In the next section, it is discussed that by adaptively activating RF chains based on global CSI in {SC-HBF} or on limited information in {D-HBF}, the power consumption can be reduced, which leads to improved EE.